 Rachit Nigam

-Rachit started PLTea during PLDI ’20 in hopes of keeping social interactions alive during virtual conferences.
-PLTea has since been organized several times (PLDI ’22, ICFP ’21, SPLASH ’21, PLDI ’21) and has inspired spin-offs in other communities (ArchChat).
+PLTea I started PLTea during PLDI ’20 in hopes of keeping social interactions alive during virtual conferences.
+PLTea now has over 400 members, meets monthly, has been organized several times with various PL conferences (PLDI ’22, ICFP ’21, SPLASH ’21, PLDI ’21) and has inspired spin-offs in other communities (ArchChat).

 Apr ’23